BeSnappy/app-template/readme.md

 Base application template for building Snappy applications.

+## What Are They

+Snappy applications are an easy way to integrate Snappy with all of your other favorite applications.
+For example, want a message to be sent to your Hipchat room when a new wall post is made?
+How about creating a new Highrise contact when you get an e-mail?
+Applications make either a breeze.

+You can even build your applications and have them included in Snappy.
+This repository contains a starting point for doing just that.
+Just adding a few API calls to a single file is all it takes to build a fully functional Snappy application!
+We'll walk you through the process below.

 ## Getting Started

 First, clone this repository onto your system using Git, then remove the `.git` folder from the cloned directory.
 Run the `composer install` command from your terminal to install the application's dependencies.
 This will give you a good starting point for building your application.
 Next, you should set values such as `name`, `author`, etc. in both the `composer.json` file and in the `Snappy\Apps\ServiceName\App.php` file.